 Private Does Not Mean Private Anymore

 Facebook and other social media are not private.
 By the nature of the media, they are intended to be seen by multiple people, not by only one person, so anything you post is there for anyone to see.
-Your employer, the other party’s attorneys, the insurance companies, and anyone else can see what you post, so try not to post anything at all until after your claim is resolved.
+Your employer, the other party’s attorneys, the insurance companies, and anyone else can see what you post, so try not to post anything until your claim is resolved.

 If you have suffered injuries or property damage in an accident that was not your fault and you are thinking about pursuing a personal injury case, contact a Texas personal injury attorney from Gibson Hill Personal Injury for advice on how to proceed.

-Call us at 512-580-8334 or reach out online for a free, confidential consultation.
+Call us at 713-659-4000 or reach out online for a free, confidential consultation.

 This Will Go on Your Permanent Record